ucberkeley/bce-documentation/laptop-installation.md

   - Go to the EC2 dashboard by logging onto AWS at the [AWS management console](https://console.aws.amazon.com/?nc2=h_m_mc), select **EC2**, and choose the us-west-1 (N. California) or us-west-2 (Oregon) region, as that is where we have posted the BCE AMI.
 (You’ll need to have an AWS account set up.)
   - On the **AMIs** tab, search for and select the most recent BCE AMI amongst public images (currently ami-2d9a8b68 in us-west-1, and ami-1feabf2f in us-west-2).
   - Launch an instance
-  - Follow the instructions given in the “Connect” button to SSH to the instance
+  - Follow the instructions given in the **Connect** button to SSH to the instance
-  - If you want to connect to the instance as the “oski” user, you can deposit your public SSH key in the .ssh folder of the “oski” user.
-Alternatively you can do ````sudo su - oski```` from UNIX shell prompt.
+  - If you want to connect to the instance as the *oski* user, you can deposit your public SSH key in the .ssh folder of the *oski* user.
+Alternatively you can do ````sudo su - oski```` from UNIX shell prompt after logging into the instance.

+Eventually we hope to post tips on creating an EC2 virtual cluster with multiple connected nodes, either using StarCluster or the Python boto package.